usnistgov/caisi-cyber-evals/README.md

 You should now create a `.env` file and add the relevant API keys to it.
 It is highly recommend to use a container registry via `UCB_CONTAINER_REGISTRY` which can point at a domain and a directory prefix, e.g., "gitlab.com/aisi/cyber/ucb/".
 This should end with a trailing slash.
+[Lukas note]: will the people you share this code with have access to the container registry?
+If not, might need another way for them to launch gaas, because gaas seems to depend on the registry.

 ```bash
 ucb init-env # Populate .env from a template